Updated: May 21

 Title: Shadow Pandemic 2020 Artist: A Maree Mediums: Experimental film, sound art, installation art and digital photography

 Shadow Pandemic – is a work of experimental digital art – offering you, the bystander, an opportunity in this context to meditate upon clues of domestic violence (DV).
-I describe DV as any act of verbal, physical, sexual, psychological, or financial abuse that occurs within the home environment.
-And can be initiated by an intimate partner/spouse or family member whereby the victim questions their safety.
-In addition, DV does not discriminate and can afflict people of all genders, ages, races, and sexual orientations Shadow Pandemic follows a tripartite organisation which displays fragments of events that insinuate tentative evidence of coercion and isolation.
-The first is Distressionist, made from mixed media that includes installation, digital photography, and a flash film sequence.
+I describe DV as any act of verbal, physical, sexual, psychological, or financial abuse that occurs within the home environment (Alejo, 2004.
+Bradbury-Jones & Ishlam, 2020).
+And can be initiated by an intimate partner/spouse or family member whereby the victim questions their safety (Clarke and colleagues, 2013).
+In addition, DV does not discriminate and can afflict people of all genders, ages, races, and sexual orientations (Alejo, 2004.
+Clarke et al, 2013).
+Shadow Pandemic follows a tripartite organisation which displays fragments of events that insinuate tentative evidence of coercion and isolation.
+The first is Distressionist, made from mixed media, includes installation, digital photography, and a flash film sequence.
 The second is Window Stills, which includes sound art and a visual element.
 The third is Tea Time, a piece of experimental film art.
 Each composition invites the audience to consider 2 important questions.
 1. If there is reason to suspect that manipulative tactics of coercion occur, what should our role be as a bystander and possible witness?
 2. How could we respond whilst respecting privacy rights and ensuring safety?
 I encourage my audience to think critically and analyse the auditory and visual clues that could count as evidence.

-Shadow Pandemic was inspired by the increase of DV in 2020 in correlation with the COVID-19 pandemic.
+Shadow Pandemic was inspired by the increase of DV in 2020 in correlation with the COVID-19 pandemic (Bradbury‐Jones & Ishlam, 2020.
+Campbell, 2020).
 During this time, people throughout the world discovered what vulnerability could feel like on a grand scale.
 Most sought refuge in their home, a space one would normally consider to be a sanctuary.
 We were reminded that by doing so would reduce the risk of spreading a virus and therefore minimise harm, especially to those most vulnerable.
 Unfortunately, the official lock-down measures become the perfect opportunity for perpetrators of domestic violence to further coerce and isolate their victims.
-Trapped and with limited access to the outside world, victims of domestic violence became more isolated than ever before.
+Trapped and with limited access to the outside world, victims of domestic violence became more isolated than ever before (Campbell, 2020).

-Distressionist, an experimental multimedia work which comments on the social misconceptions that tend to mask inaction and investigation into private matters.
+Distressionist, is an experimental multimedia work which comments on the social misconceptions that tend to mask inaction and investigation into private matters.
 Each portrait is an impressionable clue, a distress call, leaving behind blemished traces often concealed out of shame and embarrassment.
-The work contains two aspects.
-1. The digital flash sequence from digital photographs.
-2. The monochrome stills in digital photography.
-Both reflect the silent screams from those who have experienced domestic violence and brings what was once considered private, into public view.
+The digital flash sequence from digital photographs observes radio silences, reflecting the silent screams from those who have experienced domestic violence and brings what was once considered private, into public view.

 2. Window Stills